-The role of Lighting Designer is a mixture of the Technical elements of theatre lights and the Artistic nature of how theatre lighting assists the actors, scenic designer and directors to paint a living picture on the stage, to assist the audience in interpreting the time, place, atmosphere and mood of the action happening on the stage.
+The role of Lighting Designer is to use the Technical elements of theatre lights and their Artistic nature to create theatre lighting that assists the Director, actors, and scenic designer to paint a living picture on the stage, that influences the audience in interpreting the time, place, atmosphere and mood of the action happening on the stage.

-You need to be aware of the Technical elements of theatre lighting, whch include knowing the properties of a theatre light, such as Beam Width, Intensity, Colour, Focus.
-You need to be aware of how to safely rig theatre lights, so you can place them as close as practicable so that the direction of the beam is lighting the stage at the desired area.
-It can reveal and hide.
+You need to be aware of the Technical elements of theatre lighting, whch include knowing the properties of a theatre light, such as Beam Width, Intensity, Colour and Focus.
+You need to be aware of how to safely rig theatre lights, so you can place them as close as practicable to their ideal position so that the direction of the beam is lighting the stage at the desired area.
+This allows you to reveal and hide stage areas.

-The Artistic side of stage lighting is making use of the properties of Direction, Intensity, Shape and Colour to provide visibility on the stage so the audience sees what the director wants them to see.
-The use of these four elements can set the mood, atmosphere, time and place so the audience is transported into the desired location of the production.
+The Artistic side of stage lighting is making use of the properties of Direction, Intensity, Shape, Colour and Movement to provide visibility on the stage so the audience sees what the director wants them to see.
+The use of these five elements can set the mood, atmosphere, time and place so the audience is transported into the desired location of the production.

 It is the lighting designers personal instinct and experience with theatre lighting that allows them to choose which lights to use, which colours to use, which areas are lit, which areas to leave in shadow or darkness, how long a fade time for the light intensity to increase or decrease or when colours change hues.
 Most of these decisions are done in conjunction and consultation with the other members of the production team that are looking after sets, sound, video, costumes and stage management.